 Importance of taking inventory of probate assets

 Without taking into consideration the inventory of probate assets, the executor cannot determine how to successfully administer the estates with each creditor and beneficiary getting what should be due to them.
 Taking inventory of the total assets of the deceased helps to know the total value of the estate that the deceased left behind.
+An inventory of probate assets is different from a probate accounting or estate accounting which is a full audit of the probate matter which is more thoroughly and is completed by a CPA.
+An accounting of an estate usually happens before probate distribution and is submitted to the court when a hearing to distribute probate is filed.

 Timeline for an inventory of probate assets